Blog

 Kentucky Bluegrass

-identifying Kentucky Bluegrass
+identifying Kentucky Bluegrass in Fort Mill, SC

 Mountainous regions of the Carolinas enjoy the unique appearance of Kentucky bluegrass, and many other areas mix Kentucky bluegrass with tall fescue for a more resilient lawn.
 The appearance of Kentucky bluegrass is so uniquely deep that it is often said to have a blue hue.
 Aside from its beautiful color, many people enjoy Kentucky bluegrass for its quick growth, fast recovery time, and soft texture.
 This grass will do very well in direct sunlight, but it will require moderate watering and maintenance to keep it looking its best.